murriel/gemini-ghack-dotnet/hacks/gemini-ghack-dotnet/README.md

 ## Learning Objectives

-In this gHack you will learn how to add business functionality to an existing Java and Spring Boot serverless application using the Gemini CodeAssist feature.
+In this gHack you will learn how to add business functionality to an existing .NET serverless application using the Gemini CodeAssist feature.

 1. Set up the prerequisites
 1. Download and validate the Quotes app codebase